 Utilizing WeChat as a Research Instrument: The Interplay Amongst Censorship Policies, Self-Censorship Behaviors, and Anti-Censorship Tactics on the WeChat Platform

-Ningjie Zhu, Center for Advanced Security, Strategic and Integration Studies, University of Bonn
+Ningjie ZHU, Center for Advanced Security, Strategic and Integration Studies, University of Bonn

 During the past three years of the pandemic, there has been a decline in physical mobility, accompanied by a rise in political apprehension.
 The circumstances that unfolded in China during the pandemic have increasingly been characterized as an enigmatic entity, as observed by scholars and within popular discourse (Chen et al., 2023), thus spurring a growing need for alternative approaches to the study of China.
 On the other hand, ICT technologies have also ushered in new opportunities for exploring novel approaches and means to understand the Chinese reality, with social media representing one facet of this endeavor (McDonald, 2016; Wang and Liu, 2021).
 China offers a promising environment for engaging in online ethnographic research owing to its substantial population of « netizens”.
 Yet, in this context, several challenges and risks emerge, notably the pervasive internet censorship that complicates the qualitative data collection and analysis on social media, transforming it into a delicate hide-and-seek endeavor between the censors and the general public.